relasine/gh-api/README.md

 2. Navigate into the root of the directory: `cd gh-api`
 3. Install dependencies: `npm install`
 4. Add a environment file: `touch .env`
 5. You'll need a personal access token to use this application for accessing Github.
 Instructions on getting one can be found [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
 When selecting permissions, just click the `repo` box.
+Copy the key; you'll need it for the next step.
-6. Open your .env file and add this line of code: `REACT_APP_GH_KEY=access-code-goes-here`.
+6. Open your .env file and add this line of code: `REACT_APP_GH_KEY=key-goes-here`.
 It should look something like It should look something like `REACT_APP_GH_KEY=12345678910`.
 No quotes around the token.
 7. Start up the development server: `npm start`

 ### Running the test suite